akshitajain65/Collab-o-Rate-The-one-stop-solution-to-Collaborative-Shopping/README.md

 # Collaborative-Shopping---Team-Binary-Brains

-We have implemented the following features in our Collaborative Shopping Solution:
+We have implemented the following features in Collab-o-Rate: a Collaborative Shopping Solution:

 1. Video Calling
 -Users can connect to each other using their unique Username